Rohit19990702/Rohith-Kumar-P/README.md

 **Gitub Link: [Click](https://github.com/Rohit19990702/Chatbot)**

 # STOCK ANALYSIS PREDICTION
-   *Stock Analysis Prediction has been done over years out of which the Classification type of the Project will have accurate meaning to the Present Stock using Customers.*
+   *Stock Analysis Prediction has been done over years out of which the Classification type of the Project will have accurate meaning to the Present Stock using  Daily News that whether a trading person can be used to increase or decrease the stock.*

 **Gitub Link: [Click](https://github.com/Rohit19990702/Stock-Prediction)**